TanStack/query/docs/devtools.md

 )
 ```

-For TypeScript, you would need to set `moduleResolution: 'NodeNext'` in your tsconfig, which requires at least TypeScript v4.5.
+For TypeScript, you would need to set `moduleResolution: 'nodenext'` in your tsconfig, which requires at least TypeScript v4.7.